iszczesniak/cpp/memory/index.md

 lifetime of the object starts in function `g`, and ends in the main function. **What?** A temporary object is not destroyed in the same scope it was created in?
 Since C++17, it's not a temporary, but a prvalue.
+Asking a compiler to elide constructors makes no difference.

 In C++11, a temporary is created in function `g` as an argument of the return instruction.
-That first temporary is used to move-initialize the result of function `g`, i.e., a second temporary object that is the argument of the return instruction of function `f`.
-That second temporary is used to move-initialize the result of function `f`, i.e., a third temporary object that is the argument of the move-initialization of variable `a`.
-Ask the compiler not to elide constructors.
+That first temporary is used to move-initialize the result of function `g`, i.e., the second temporary object that becomes the argument of the return instruction of function `f`.
+That second temporary is used to move-initialize the result of function `f`, i.e., the third temporary object that becomes the argument of the move-initialization of variable `a`.
+These move constructors are elided, but you can ask the compiler not to do it.

 ```cpp
 {% include_relative example1.cc %}